AmaanHUB/intro-to-ansible/README.md

 * Platform agnostic
 	* Ansible provides an abstraction layer so you should be able to run the code in any environment in any OS

-## Introducution To Playbooks

-* Playbooks contain all the instructions that Ansible uses to hold the 'instructions' that it will run on the machines
-	* Is basically a provision file
-* `inventory` file contains all the `hosts`, which are the machines that the playbook will run on
-	* contains the IP
-	* username and ssh private key can be configured
-* Testing can be built into the playbooks

 ## Setting It Up